Can Tinnitus Cause Dizziness? Understanding The Link Between Ringing Ears, Balance, And Vertigo

 • Anxiety Or Blood Pressure Changes

-An audiologist or ENT can guide testing and next steps.
+An ENT, audiologist, or primary care clinician can guide testing and referrals.

 • White Noise Or Pink Noise